-As of June 30, 2021, all of the Company's inventories were determined by the first-in, first-out ("FIFO") or average cost methods.
-As of the end of the first quarter of 2021, the Company had \$1 million of inventories accounted for under the Last in first out ("LIFO") method of inventory costing.
+As of September 30, 2021, all of the Company's inventories were determined by the first-in, first-out ("FIFO") or average cost methods.
+As of the end of the first quarter of 2021, the Company had \$1 million of inventories accounted for under the last-in first-out ("LIFO") method of inventory costing.
 Effective as of the beginning of the second quarter, the method of accounting for these inventories was changed from LIFO to FIFO.
-This change in accounting is preferable as the value of inventory for which cost was previously determined using a LIFO cost flow assumption has declined from prior years due to changes in the business, and it also allows for a more consistent methodology being utilized across the Company, and provides improved comparability with industry peers.
+This change in accounting is preferable as the value of inventory for which cost was previously determined using a LIFO cost flow assumption has declined from prior years due to changes in the business, it allows for a more consistent methodology to be utilized across the Company, and provides improved comparability with industry peers.
 The change in accounting principle was recognized during the second quarter of 2021 by adjusting these inventories to cost as determined using the FIFO method, resulting in an increase in inventories of \$4 million and a corresponding reduction to Cost of products sold in the Company's Consolidated Statements of Operations.
-The impact of this change is not material to the Company's financial position as of December 31, 2020, the Company's results of operations for any previously reported prior periods nor is the cumulative effect of the change material to the results of operations for the second quarter of 2021.
+The impact of this change was not material to the Company's financial position as of December 31, 2020, or the Company's results of operations for any previously reported prior periods nor is the cumulative effect of the change material to the results of operations for the six months ended June 30, 2021.
 Therefore, prior period amounts have not been retrospectively adjusted.